Surrogates are thoroughly vetted before contracting with intended parents. Many considerations also go into matching intended parents with surrogates.

 “As a surrogacy agency, one of the things you can expect is for your surrogate to be pre-screened by the agency,” said Stephanie Scott, Co-Owner, Executive Program Director, and Director of Finance and Legal at Simple Surrogacy.
 “The first thing that an agency should do is run criminal background checks, psychological evaluations, create a profile — and have her husband or partner participate in these processes as well.”

 Psychological evaluation: Surrogates undergo comprehensive psychological testing prior to being approved.
 This evaluation will seek to identify her motivations for wanting to become a surrogate, whether or not she has adequate support, both financially and emotionally, in her network, and additional measures such as her particular style of communication.
-Surrogates are also given a personality test to help identify any potential personality or mental disorders that may complicate her ability to serve as a surrogate.
-Her partner or husband will be screened along all of these lines as well.
+Surrogates are also given a mental health test to help identify any potential personality or mental disorders that may complicate her ability to serve as a surrogate.
+Her partner or husband will be screened along many of these lines as well.

-“Clinical psychologists know what to ask and look for — and believe me they will tell us if they don’t believe an applicant is ready to be a surrogate,” said Victoria T. Ferrara, Founder and Legal Director of Worldwide Surrogacy Specialists.
+“Clinical psychologists and social workers know what to ask and look for — and believe me they will tell us if they don’t believe an applicant is ready to be a surrogate,” said Victoria T. Ferrara, Founder and Legal Director of Worldwide Surrogacy Specialists.
 “Or they will tell us if the surrogate’s husband is not onboard, which is another reason why they wouldn’t be approved.”

 How will I be matched with a surrogate?